The Beginner Level is recommended for people who have never taken tango (or any dance lessons)

 - Molinete and changes of direction

-classes at the Advanced Beginner level, students must complete the three beginner level classes, or similar level classes
+To take classes at the Advanced Beginner level, students must complete the three beginner level classes, or similar

-outside the MIT program.
-With the completion of Advanced Beginner A and Advanced Beginner B, students may take Intermediate
+level classes outside the MIT program.
+With the completion of Advanced Beginner A and Advanced Beginner B, students may take

-level classes.
+Intermediate level classes.
 Advanced Beginner C is not required, but is highly recommended.
-As with Beginner level, after a student has
+As with Beginner level, after

 ADVANCED BEGINNER A